 The Unbelievable Number of Ways In

 The park and the housing development around it is about 40 years old.
 The housing tract was clearly built around access to the park by the neighbors.
-The ways in are listed here, but just to impress you.
+But the architects of the park figured out a way to keep all seven ways in invisible from the park.
+The ways in for the neighbors are listed here, just for the sake of completion.

 - Treeview Pl (Medford, Rolling Hills)